AARNet/Globus-Community/globus-community-au/era24_workshop/README.md

     - SUSE Linux Enterprise Server 15.4, 15.5
     - OpenSUSE Leap 15.4, 15.5

-- The minimum memory requirement is 2GB of RAM.
+- The minimum memory requirement is only 2GB of RAM.
 Note that while GCS can run in an environment with these minimum specifications, this is not a suggested configuration for a production environment and should not be used to evaluate performance.

 - You must have administrator (root) privileges on your system; sudo can be used to perform the installation.